ReneeErnst/end-to-end-model-test-gcp/README.md

 ### Add model prediction package to model as a version

 #### Command for submitting model version
+**Note:** See deploy.py code for a python script that simplifies the process of
+running the gcloud commands for deploying jobs and prediction routines.

 ```
 gcloud beta ai-platform versions create <version>
     --model <model_name>